-How are you going to make up the difference?
 That's where gap insurance comes in.
-Gap insurance pays the policy holder that difference between the ACV and amount owe on the loan.
+Gap insurance pays the policyholder the difference between the ACV and the amount owed on the loan.

 Not everyone whose car is stolen or totaled needs gap insurance.
-It can only benefit those owners who finance the purchase of their new car and then only for that period of time when their car is worth less than what they owe on the loan.
+It only benefits those owners who finance the purchase of their new car—and then only for that period when their car is worth less than what they owe on the loan.
 This is what is known as being "upside-down" on a loan.

-That period can be quite short or surprisingly long depending on one or more of the following factors:
+That period can be quite short or surprisingly long, depending on one or more of the following factors:

 - Make and model of car purchased: All new cars depreciate significantly in the first few months after purchase, but some depreciate more quickly than others.